-No credit against the 1,368-acre requirement shall be received for any lands restored or acquired unless such lands meet the definitions set forth in Section 3.4 herein.
-The 1,368-acre requirement is a floor and not a ceiling.
-Additional lands above that requirement may be restored or acquired if sufficient funds are available in the CDR Fund.
+No credit against the 1,424-acre requirement shall be received for any lands restored or acquired unless such lands meet the definitions set forth in Section 3.4 herein.
+The 1,424-acre requirement is the minimum, with additional lands above that requirement being able to be restored or acquired if sufficient funds are available in the CDR Fund.